-(b.q, m.g) The French groups are already leading the development of new simulation and reconstruction tools for both low and high energy sectors.
+The French groups are already leading the development of new simulation and reconstruction tools for both low and high energy sectors.
 We plan to strenghten this contribution by:

-- upgrading the simulation of the PMT front-end and clock-distribution systems in synergy with our progress on hardware, - developing a new generation of reconstruction algorithms for Water Cherenkov detectors based on Machine Learning techniques, - providing storage and computing resources from CC-IN2P3 to Hyper-K using DIRAC [8].
+- upgrading the simulation of the PMT front-end and clock-distribution systems in synergy with our progress on hardware, - developing a new generation of reconstruction algorithms for Water Cherenkov detectors based on Machine Learning techniques, - providing storage and computing resources from CC-IN2P3 to Hyper-K using DIRAC [10].

-Several options with several levels of contributions to the overall Hyper-K computing efforts are currently being discussed with CC-IN2P3 and IN2P3 directorate.
+A proposal containing several options with several levels of contributions to the overall Hyper-K computing efforts are currently being discussed with CC-IN2P3 and IN2P3 directorate.
+This proposal was positively received by CC-IN2P3 directorate.